-High-Definition Multimedia Interface (HDMI) feature let’s you connect your laptop to an HD television set.
+High-Definition Multimedia Interface (HDMI) feature lets you connect your laptop to an HD TV.
 Watch streaming media, YouTube videos, Netflix movies and anything you’d like on the big screen.
 This article contains troubleshooting guideline to resolve HDMI output error.

 Rollback Previous Display Driver